 Here are some books and resources recommended by Duncan Salked.

 Download this Stratford Upon Avon Watercolor Print

 Completed in pen, pencil, and watercolor by Cassidy Cash, this Stratford Upon Avon print features 8 real life properties located in Stratford Upon Avon, England, from the life of William Shakespeare in one beautiful print.
 Celebrate your love of Shakespeare by downloading your free copy when you sign up for our email newsletter.
-The newsletter goes out on Mondays with episode notifications, and as a subscriber you get artwork like this one every month, completely free.

 Subscribe now and grab your copy!

 Please consider rating the podcast with 5 stars and leaving a one- or two-sentence review in iTunes or on Stitcher.
 Rating the podcast helps tremendously with bringing the podcast to the attention of others.